jpvillaisaza/jpvillaisaza.github.io/_posts/2017-03-22-where-am-i-geolocation-in-elm.md

 {% assign program = "Platform#Program" | prepend: core %}
 {% assign result = "Result#Result" | prepend: core %}
 {% assign task = "Task#Task" | prepend: core %}

-[Elm][elm] is a simple and functional language that compiles to JavaScript.
-These are my notes about getting started with Elm using a small but complete application to get the current location of a device and update it based on movement.

 First of all, we have to [install Elm][elm-install].
 There are several ways to do that---I used the [npm package][elm-npm]: